mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### THE BLOODSHOT CLUSTER

 ```
-The Trin’s Veil subsector of the Spinward Marches is a prime location
+The Trin's Veil subsector of the Spinward Marches is a prime location
 for subsidized routes.
 The subsector is completely removed from the
 Spinward Main, the vast jump-1 route that blankets much of the sector.
 However, the capital at Trin is the nexus of several small jump-1 clusters.